All Episodes

 They applauded it.

-Just like they supported the recount, just like they support this conspiracy theory, and just like they're up to their eyeballs in what is now massive intimidation of electors, apparently around the country, as we now reported a couple of weeks ago, starting in Florida, and has now made its way through other states like Ohio and elsewhere.
+They're supporting it, just like they supported the recount, just like they support this conspiracy theory, and just like they're up to their eyeballs in what is now massive intimidation of electors, apparently, around the country, as we now reported a couple of weeks ago, starting in Florida, and has now made its way through other states like Ohio and elsewhere.

 Anyway, despite our protesting, this matter did not receive the attention it deserved by the media in the campaign.